MkDay/Post-Collection-Part-2/CSS_not()_pseudo-classs.md

 #### 7. Elements with multiple classes

+The code below,

-The code below selects elements with the class `selected` except elements with the class `special`.
+* selects the elements with the class `selected`.
+* doesn't select elements with the class `special`.

 Also, in our example HTML has a `div` with two class names which is,